filakhtov/gentoo-use-docs/net-misc/curl.md

 This flag should normally be disabled unless there is a need to access LDAP servers using cURL.

+### libressl
+Pass the `--with-mbedtls` option to the configure script.
+Provide an ability to use the LibreSSL (modernized fork of OpenSSL) library for crypto operations, such as TLS encryption, certificate verification, etc. Multiple crypto backends can be enabled at a time and the default one can be selected using `CURL_SSL` variable.

+It is safe to disable this flag if a different backed is preferred, and it should only ever be enabled system-wide, because OpenSSL can't be installed at the same time as LibreSSL on the same system.

+### mbedtls
+Pass the `--with-ssl` option to the configure script.
+Provide an ability to use the Mbed TLS library for crypto operations, such as TLS encryption, certificate verification, etc. Multiple crypto backends can be enabled at a time and the default one can be selected using `CURL_SSL` variable.

+This flag should normally be disabled, unless strictly required, e.g. when building for an embedded system.

 ### metalink
 Pass the `--with-libmetalink` option to the configure script.
 Enable a Metalink support - an extensible metadata format for downloading files that provides file verification, data corruption recovery and alternate download sources.